Holodomor Monuments in Canada

 Toronto Holodomor Memorial

 The Toronto Holodomor Memorial was unveiled and dedicated in October of 2018 in remembrance of the 85th anniversary of the Holodomor.
-It is located in the Holodomor Memorial Parkette, just inside the entrance of the Canadian National Exhibition (CNE) grounds.
+It is located in the Holodomor Memorial Parkette, just inside the entrance of the Exhibition Place grounds.
 The Toronto memorial is comprised of Ukrainian sculptor Petro Drozdovsky’s iconic Bitter Memory of Childhood bronze monument, set on paving stones that suggest traditional embroidery, from which a winding pathway leads to 3 millstones in the parkette.
 The 3 Millstone Gardens, represent themes of Remembrance, Resilience and Renascence.
 These provide a narrative of the Holdomor and its legacy, with links to information and resources through scannable QR codes sited in each garden.
 Ornamental screens created by artists Anastasia Zaiats, Brad Emsley, and Rhonda Weppler further interpret each theme in the gardens.
 Seating and sheltered areas create a space to hold informative class field trips or for rest and contemplation.

 The Holodomor Memorial Parkette was created to convey the value of remembrance alongside concepts relating to humanism, tolerance, democracy, civil society and the defence of human rights.
 The natural and spiritual ecologies are also emphasized in the Memorial – in essence, all the life-affirming responses to the evils of the Holodomor and other atrocities.
 While exploring the route, visitors can reflect on the full horror of the Holodomor, feel the despair and helplessness and arrive at a place of peace.
 It was created as a space of memory, learning and respect for the tragic periods and moments in our histories.
 Memorial ceremonies are held here annually on the fourth Saturday of every November; these take place simultaneously at all of the Holodomor monuments globally.